There's been a lot of chatter lately about feedback vs. feedforward. Words matter. I don't…

 When providing criticism, the most important thing is to be humble and helpful.
 You may be wrong, and you want the other person to tell you if you are.
 Communicate your intent to be helpful as clearly as you communicate the feedback itself.

 Have the conversation in private and in person so you can pay attention to the other person’s body language.
 If you can’t meet in person, the next best option is video.
 Just like when you’re breaking up with someone, we beg of you, don’t have these conversations in text, over email… and especially not in Slack.

-Here’s some helpful criticism that Kim Scott received from her boss: “After the meeting when I told you that you said ‘um’ a lot and recommended a speech coach,” (context), “you made a brush-off gesture” (observation).
+Candid feedback examples: Here’s some helpful criticism that Kim Scott received from her boss: “After the meeting when I told you that you said ‘um’ a lot and recommended a speech coach,” (context), “you made a brush-off gesture” (observation).
 “This makes me feel like you weren’t hearing me and won’t go to the speech coach I’m recommending, which would be a shame because if you stop saying um so much you’ll be more effective” (result).
 “Go to the damn speech coach! (nExt stEps)”

-Think about a time where someone gave you a piece of criticism that you are grateful for.
+Think about a time when someone gave you a piece of criticism that you are grateful for.
 How did it feel to get it?
 What did they do that made the experience successful?
 What would have happened had you not received that feedback?

 Need help practicing Radical Candor?
 Then you need The Feedback Loop (think Groundhog Day meets The Office), a 5-episode workplace comedy series starring David Alan Grier that brings to life Radical Candor’s simple framework for navigating candid conversations.